paddyohanlon/remote-manifesto/_posts/2013-08-24-good-design-is-more-than-technique-and-technology.markdown

 <h3>Why The Remote Manifesto?</h3>

-<p>Since 2012, I have lived in and worked from Ireland, South Africa, Bulgaria, Denmark, Slovenia, the United States, and Russia<sup><a href="#emtm" id="footnote1">&#8224;</a></sup>.
-I’m writing from Kaliningrad, Russia, moving to Spain in two weeks—for five months—and moving to Belgium after that.</p>
+<p>Since 2012, I have lived in and worked from Ireland, South Africa, Bulgaria, Denmark, Slovenia, the United States, and Russia. <sup><a href="#emtm" id="footnote1">&#8224;</a></sup> I’m writing from Kaliningrad, Russia, moving to Spain in two weeks—for five months—and moving to Belgium after that.</p>

 <aside class="digression" id="emtm"><p><b>&#8224;</b> The travel is mostly due to happily following Lidiya around while she undertakes her amazing masters programme, <a href="http://www.emtmmaster.net/">EMTM</a>.</p> <a class="return-to-text" href="#footnote1" id="emtm">Return to the main text</a></aside>